-Every saltwater aquarist experiences Green Hair Algae (GHA) in their marine aquarium at one time or another.
-It may start as just a few strands of algae on a piece of live rock and seem to not be a big problem, but if the conditions in the aquarium are right, it can spread across that one piece of rock, then leap to other pieces and then quickly jump to the aquarium walls and cover them.
+Every saltwater aquarist experiences green hair algae in their marine aquarium at one time or another.
+It may start as just a few strands of algae on a piece of live rock and seem to not be a big problem, but if the conditions in the aquarium are right, it can spread across that one piece of rock, then leap to other pieces, and then quickly jump to the aquarium walls and cover them.

 How do you keep your substrate clean in a saltwater aquarium?
-You can siphon clean it, but that can be a pain as well as difficult to do in a reef tank (all that live rock gets in the way).
+You can siphon clean it, but that can be a pain as well as difficult to do in a reef tank since all that live rock gets in the way.
 Fortunately, nature has provided critters that will do the job for you.
-Sand sifting Gobies are fantastic sand scrubbers.
-They gobble up the substrate, suck whatever non-sand items are in it, then spit it out through their gills.
-Not only efficient, but fun to watch as well.
-The downside of these cleaners is that they require a smaller grain sand (not crushed coral) in order to pass the sand through their gills.
-The Sand Sifting Sea Star does a great job of gobbling up "stuff" from the substrate, however, it will also consume all of the live material in Live Sand at the same time.
-There are a number of Reef Safe Hermit Crabs that do a great job of cleaning the substrate, also.
+This is not only efficient, but fun to watch as well.
+A downside of using these living cleaners is that they require smaller grain sand (not crushed coral) in order to pass the sand through their gills.
+The sand sifting sea star does a great job of gobbling up stuff from the substrate, however, it will also consume all of the live material in live sand at the same time.
+There are a number of reef safe hermit crabs that do a great job of cleaning the substrate, also.

-You can perform endless water changes to reduce your phosphate and nitrate levels, but many have found that the Vodka Method For Nitrate (and Phosphate) Reduction works well if you have a protein skimmer in your system and there are a number of Nitrate Reducing Products which also reduce these compounds.
+You can perform endless water changes to reduce your phosphate and nitrate levels, but many have found that the vodka method for nitrate and phosphate reduction works well if you have a protein skimmer in your system.
+There are a number of nitrate reducing products which also reduce these compounds.

-There are quite a number of different species of algae which look very much like the typical Green Hair Algae found in saltwater aquariums which are not the same.
+There are quite a number of different species of algae that look very much like the typical green hair algae found in saltwater aquariums but are not the same.
 The differences can only be identified via a microscopic examination by someone who knows what they are looking for.
-These different types of algae, even though they look like GHA are distinctly different to the normal algae eating fish and will not be consumed.
-If you are experiencing this type of GHA and no eradication method seems to work, your only course of action to get rid of it may be to strip the tank and scrub everything down.
+These different types of algae, even though they look like green hair algae, are distinctly different.
+Algae eating fish and sea creatures will not consume this type of algae.
+If you are experiencing this algae and no eradication method seems to work, your only remaining course of action is to strip the tank and scrub everything down.